“Okay, so we are definitely lost.”

 Other than our voices, only soft snores occasionally interrupted the silence in the car.
-Our boys were sleeping peacefully in the back seat, each with their heads propped on the other’s in a glorious mass of blonde and brown locks spilling over one another.
+Our boys were sleeping peacefully in the back seat, each with their heads propped on the other’s in a glorious mass of blonde and brown locks spilling over into their angelic faces.
 It was definitely time to get them haircuts, but it was not a priority on this road trip.
-One day, once we were home again, I would make the necessary appointments to get their hair cut, but for now I just wanted to enjoy being here with them all.
+One day, once we were home again, I would make the necessary appointments to get their hair cut, but for now, I just wanted to enjoy being here with them all.
 They were my world, and I didn’t want to think about what I would do when my husband could no longer fight his illness.

 “It’s beautiful here.”
 His face had a plastered smile over it, but there was something he was hiding beneath the smile.

 “Mark, are you okay?”
 How had I not seen the signs before now?
 His face looked slightly pinched and fatigued, and more pale than normal.